vcpsh/vServer/docs/createIcingaDocker.sh.md

   check_command = \"load\"

-  /* Used by the ScheduledDowntime apply rule in `downtimes.conf`. */ vars.backup_downtime = \"02:00-03:00\"
+  /* Used by the ScheduledDowntime apply rule in 'downtimes.conf'. */ vars.backup_downtime = \"02:00-03:00\"

   assign where host.name == NodeName